tahsinAmin/express1/README.md

 # Removing bad practices

 - Remove "if (object == undefined) {"
-- remove the variable name
+- remove the variable name, 'gottem'
 - whether we have our data in the json file or get it from api, before sending i to html, we have to do the weather calculation.
 So, wee need to put the code calculation on both of their blocks.
 Is their an alternatove way to it?
 (Function call)
 - Remove truncate class from index

 # Problem

+- Bad Request page appears in home PC but not in Office PC (Task: we will display 403 HTTP Forbidden server responses)
 - My duplicate hotkeys don't work

 # Late Submission Reason

 - Implementing Programming Move
 - Code not work in office but works home

+# Tools Used

+- EJS (HTML template)
+- TailwindCSS(CSS framework)
+- Javascript
+- NodeJS
+- ExpressJS